 The park is owned by Sheffield City Council and is one of the most used facilities in the City, often hosting circuses and other events in the summer - most notably our Easter Duck Race every Easter Monday.

-The park features two monuments dedicated to Queen Victoria.
+The park features three monuments dedicated to Queen Victoria.
 Near the entrance is a statue of Queen Victoria and mid-way up the path towards Whiteley Woods is an obelisk also in honour of Queen Victoria.
 Both originally stood at the top of Fargate in Sheffield city centre.
 The third is an engraved boulder near the playground.

 There is also a memorial stone marking the crash site of the USAAF B-17 Flying Fortress "Mi Amigo".
 On 22 February 1944 the aircraft was returning, heavily damaged by defending Me-109 fighters, from a bombing mission over Aalborg, Denmark.
 Around 5pm it crashed in the park with the loss of all 10 crew.
 An annual memorial service organised by the Royal Air Forces Association is held at the site on the Sunday closest to 22 February.